DefGuard/docs/features/setting-up-your-instance/docker-compose.md

 You can generate random strings for secrets with e.g.: `openssl rand -base64 30`
 {% endhint %}

+## SSL setup

+Defguard requires valid SSL certificates to ensure safe communication with gateway service.
+You'll need valid:
+* CA certificate (*.pem) - used by Gateway to verify Defguard identity & encryption
+* Certificate for Defguard signed by CA (*.crt) - used by Defguard to serve gateway gRPC
+* Private key for Defguard (*.key) - used by Defguard for encryption

+[Here](https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/) is a good tutorial on how to generate a self-signed certificate.

+Put the certificates in .volumes/ssl directory.

 Once that's done you can start the stack with:

 ```